Tomb of Sand: Plot

+In northern India, an eighty-year-old woman slips into deep depression after the death of her husband, and then resurfaces to gain a new lease on life.
+Her determination to fly in the face of convention – including striking up a friendship with a transgender person – confuses her bohemian daughter, who is used to thinking of herself as the more modern of the two.

+To her family's dismay, Ma insists on travelling to Pakistan, simultaneously confronting the unresolved trauma of her teenage experiences of the Indian Partition, and re-evaluating what it means to be a mother, a daughter, a feminist.

 Critical reception

 The novel received praise from book critics in India and elsewhere.
 Writing in The Hindu, reviewer Mini Kapoor described it as "a stunningly powerful story about stories that never end".
 Novelist Alka Saraogi, writing in The Book Review, praised the novel for "its sweeping imagination and sheer power of language, unprecedented and uninhibited".
-Frank Wynne, chair of the 2022 International Booker judges, said it was "enormously engaging and charming and funny and light, despite the various subjects it’s dealing with".
+Frank Wynne, chair of the 2022 International Booker judges, said it was "enormously engaging and charming and funny and light, despite the various subjects it's dealing with".
 He added that Rockwell's translation was "stunningly realised, the more so because so much of the original depends on wordplay, on the sounds and cadences of Hindi".